0nyr/journals2data/README.md

 Modified the program input to be only CSV.

 * ?: How to ask for the out file path, which should be the same for all articles ?
-For now, it is hard coded in`main.py` file. -> Ok pour chaque source
+For now, it is hard coded in`main.py` file. -> Ok, 1 path per source

 Test write results to a csv

-* [ ] Modify the input from CSV
+* [ ] Modify the input from CSV (currently working on it).
 * [X] Add several languages and articles from my own dataset
 * [ ] Test article scraping to a file
 * [ ] Test recurrent scrapping
 * [ ] Test threads and concurent writing to a file
 * [X] Make a URL source set with no paywall from manual verifications.

+I have added new classses like `SourceInfo` to build a more robust clean code solution for loading configs.
+This is still buggy and need a fix.

+Added support for Python3 static typing features, with custom types and options.

 > NB: some websites have paywalls only over certain articles.